qmdnls/ADM19F-bot-detection/README.md

 ## Requirements

 Requires Python3 as well as a working installation of pip3 and venv for Python3 (on Ubuntu you can get this via "sudo apt install python3-venv").
 Other requirements can be installed via the makefile.
+On some systems it may be necessary to install tkinter to display matplotlib plots ("sudo apt install python3-tk" on Ubuntu).

 ## Building the project